validaoxyz/hyperliquid-exporter/README.md

 # Hyperliquid Exporter

-A Go-based exporter that collects and exposes metrics for Hyperliquid node operators to Prometheus.
-This exporter monitors various aspects of a Hyperliquid node, including block height, proposer counts, block metrics, jailed validator statuses, software version information, stake distribution, and more.
+A Go-based exporter that collects and exposes metrics for Hyperliquid node operators.
+This exporter monitors various aspects of a Hyperliquid node, including block metrics, proposer statistics, validator status and jailings, stake distribution, software version information, and EVM metrics

 A sample dashboard using these metrics can be found here: [ValiDAO Hyperliquid Testnet Monitor](https://hyperliquid-testnet-monitor.validao.xyz/public-dashboards/ff0fbe53299b4f95bb6e9651826b26e0)